 It’s that time of the year again.
 With Halloween right around the corner, we thought it appropriate to do another horror-themed article.
 Last year around this time, we made an article about the ten scariest moments in video game history.
 This year’s is simple: what are the top ten best horror games ever made, and why?
 Scroll on to the next page to start the countdown!

 We don’t consider shooters like F.E.A.R., Dead Space, Resident Evil 4, Resident Evil 5, or Resident Evil 6 to be horror games.
 They are in fact not primarily horror.
 They’re just shooters with monsters or weird phenomena.
 Not lesser games (for F.E.A.R. at least, which is one of the greatest shooters ever), but they have no place on this list.
 We also despise B-movie horror techniques featured prominently in games like Outlast and The Evil Within.

-Cryostasis: Sleep of Reason comes in at number 7.
+Cryostasis: Sleep of Reason begins our list.
 It’s a highly underrated PC exclusive horror game developed by Action Forms, a Ukrainian studio, and it was released in 2009.
 Its story is the main reason for its high ranking.

 You take on the role of Alexander Nesterov (the name is probably no coincidence), a Russian meteorologist sent to find and board the lost ship known as “North Wind”.
 The North Wind, a nuclear ice breaker, had hit an iceberg many years earlier, and was left stranded in the ice.
 This would become the setting for the game: the player is left to explore the massive vessel to find out what happened.